ido-paz/HTML-CSS-Responsive-form-input-Search-Google/README.md

-# HTML form , input , for searching google using CSS design
+# HTML form , input , for searching google using CSS responsive design
 *You can only use HTML form,label,input,select tags to achieve the user interface.<br/>
 *Enable submiting the form only if there is text in the search text and between 1 to 25 search results.<br/>
 *Use CSS selectors and rules to achieve the user interface.<br/>